Gummy bears look as adorable as they taste delicious and why should going vegan mean you can't eat bear?

 Best of all, they give a percentage of all sales to Camp Hope a charity in Uganda that helps orphans and ex-soldiers.
 So you can snack guilt-free and feel good about a little extra hope in the world too.

-Now, these little bears are the exact same thing as that fond memory you have of gummy bears as a kid.
+Now, these little organic fruity bears are the exact same thing as that fond memory you have of gummy bears as a kid.

-The texture, color, and taste are all spot on.
+The texture, color, and taste of this gummy candy are all spot on.
 They've got an all organic and simple ingredient list and also give 1% of all sales towards eco-friendly charities and organisations.

-As well as their regular fruity bears, they also make a sour variety which I, for one, cannot get enough of.
+Apart from their regular organic fruity bears, Surf Sweets also make a sour variety which I, for one, cannot get enough of.